cskau/nlpwp/words.md

 You have done it!
 You are now not only able to make a function that creates a word list, but also one that is performant.

+## Exercises

+1. To measure the vocabulary of a writer, a so-called type-token ratio can be calculated.
+This is the number of different tokens occurring in a text (so-called 'types') divided by the number of tokens in that text.
+For instance the phrase "to be or not to be" contains six tokens and four types (*to*, *be*, *or*, *not*).
+   The type-token ratio of this phrase is *4 / 6 = 2 / 3*.

+   Write a function that calculates the type-token ratio of a list of tokens.
+You can use the *Data.Set.size* function to get the number of elements in a set.